bodrick/awesome/README.md

 ## Kotlin

-*   [gotson/komga](https://github.com/gotson/komga) - Media server for comics/mangas/BDs/magazines/eBooks with API, OPDS and Kobo Sync support
+*   [gotson/komga](https://github.com/gotson/komga) - Media server for comics/mangas/BDs/magazines/eBooks with API, OPDS, Kobo Sync and KOReader Sync support
 *   [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) - PlainApp is an open-source application that allows you to manage your phone through a web browser.
 Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!
 *   [fcitx5-android/fcitx5-android](https://github.com/fcitx5-android/fcitx5-android) - Fcitx5 input method framework and engines ported to Android
 *   [NeoApplications/Neo-Store](https://github.com/NeoApplications/Neo-Store) - An F-Droid client with modern UI and an arsenal of extra features.